Table of contents

 Give our Resume Builder a try.
 Simply pick a template and start building.

-Does resume font size matter?
+Does font size matter?
 Why would an employer care as long as you have the right qualifications?

-Resume font size does matter.
 When you’re trying to showcase your skills and qualifications in just a few seconds, you should never let font size get in the way of legibility.

 So, what’s the best font size for a resume?
 The rule of thumb is that the font size should be between 10-12 pts for the main content.
 You may be able to go one point larger for a particularly small font or one point smaller for a wide, tall font.